simeononsecurity/simeononsecurity.ch/content/articles/the-advantages-and-disadvantages-of-using-open-source-software-vs.-commercial-security-tools/index.en.md

 ### Integration Challenges

-Open-source tools may not always **integrate** seamlessly with other software or systems, creating potential compatibility issues and increasing the complexity of your security infrastructure.
+Open-source tools may not always **integrate** smoothly with other software or systems, creating potential compatibility issues and increasing the complexity of your security infrastructure.

 ______